-Onimiki will also be a “run of river” power plant because it does not involve any modifications to the current capacity and water levels of Lake Kipawa or any other lakes and rivers.
+Onimiki will also be a “run-of-river” power plant because it does not involve any modification of the current capacity and levels of Lake Kipawa and other potential impacted lakes and rivers.